MehmoodHashmi/Documentation-as-Code-DaC/README.md

 * Ensure that all stakeholders are informed about the progress But it can also create long-term benefits for your organization even after the project is concluded:

-1. [X]  **Faster** _**new employee onboarding**_.
+1. [X]  **Faster** _**new employees onboarding**_.
 Good project documentation gives new team members access to all the knowledge that has been collected over the course of your projects, both past and ongoing.
 New team members are able to immediately understand decisions made in the past and to find relevant information without having to ask others on the team over the course of many weeks.
 2. [X]  **Better cross-team alignment**.
 Thorough documentation brings clarity and transparency to what everyone is working on.
 As a result, decisions and discussions don't get scattered over chat and email, less time is spent in meetings, and work is less likely to get duplicated.
 3. [X]  **More effective knowledge management**.
 The insights and lessons learned from one project can be transferred to new projects.
 Capturing and sharing this knowledge can help you develop new best practices, prevent repeated mistakes, and continuously improve your team's overall performance.
    But in order to deliver on these goals, your **internal documentation** needs to be well-written, accurate, and up-to-date.
 In this guide, we will cover the tools and best practices you can use to improve the quality of your project documentation.

 ## Choosing the right documentation software

-There are many different tools you can use to document a project – Google Docs, Confluence (and a variety of Confluence alternatives), different types of internal wikis and knowledge bases, and more.
+There are many tools you can use to document a project – Google Docs, Confluence (and a variety of Confluence alternatives), different types of internal wikis and knowledge bases, and more.

 Depending on the size of your team and your approach to project management, your requirements may differ.
 Some teams need complex solutions with advanced features, such as built-in approval workflows and automated tasks, while others prefer simpler and easier tools with no learning curve.
 Whatever tool you choose, make sure all project stakeholders know how to use it.